Things to do in Split

 Thanks to the board-mounted LED lights, not only is your path illuminated by enchanting colors, but you’ll also be able to spot vibrant fish skirting beneath the surface as you slowly glide across the Split’s charming waterfront.

-Party-goers, take note.
-With a huge terrace ideal for summer nights, (relatively) cheap drinks, and an exciting blend of locals and tourists, there’s arguably no better venue for dancing into the wee hours of the morning than Vanilla Club.
+Easily one of the most popular clubs in town is Vanilla.
+With a huge terrace ideal for summer nights, (relatively) cheap drinks, and a mix of both locals and tourists, there’s arguably no better venue for dancing into the wee hours of the morning.

 How to get to Split?